 "Fixed O&M Charge" shall mean the component of the Contract Price as defined in Section 4.4 and in Exhibit A.

 "Force Majeure" shall mean an event which is not within the reasonable control of the Party (or in the case of third party obligations or facilities, the third party) claiming suspension (the "Claiming Party"), and which by the exercise of reasonable diligence the Claiming Party, or third party, is unable to overcome.
-Events of Force Majeure may include, but are not restricted to: acts of God; equipment failure due to a defect and not due to failure to maintain Prudent Operating Practices; fire; explosion; civil disturbance; labor dispute; labor or material shortage; sabotage; Change in Law; action or inaction of a Government Authority and action or restraint by court order or Governmental Authority (so long as the Claiming Party has not applied for or assisted in the application for, and has opposed where and to the extent reasonable, such government action).
-The following shall not constitute an event of Force Majeure: (a) loss of Buyer's markets nor Buyer's inability economically to use or resell Energy purchased hereunder; (b) Seller's ability to sell Energy to a market at a more advantageous price; (c) interruption of the flow of Fuel or Enegy by a Transmission Provider or Transportation Provider unless otherwise constituting an event of Force Majeure as defined above or (i) the Party contracting with such Transmission Provider or Transportation Provider shall have made arrangements with such Transmission Provider or Transportation Provider for firm transmission service, and (ii) such interruption is due to an interruption or curtailment in accordance with the Transmission Provider’s or Transportation Provider's tariff or other applicable tariff; (d) prices of goods and services or other economic considerations; and (e) the breakdown of Facility equipment or components that is attributed to normal wear and tear.
+Events of Force Majeure may include, but are not restricted to: acts of God; ; fire; explosion; civil disturbance; labor dispute; labor or material shortage; sabotage; Change in Law; action or inaction of a Government Authority and action or restraint by court order or Governmental Authority (so long as the Claiming Party has not applied for or assisted in the application for, and has opposed where and to the extent reasonable, such government action).
+The following shall not constitute an event of Force Majeure: (a) loss of Buyer's markets nor Buyer's inability economically to use or resell Energy purchased hereunder; (b) Seller's ability to sell Energy to a market at a more advantageous price; (c) interruption of the flow of Fuel or Energy by a Transmission Provider or Transportation Provider unless otherwise constituting an event of Force Majeure as defined above or (i) the Party contracting with such Transmission Provider or Transportation Provider shall have made arrangements with such Transmission Provider or Transportation Provider for firm transmission service, and (ii) such interruption is due to an interruption or curtailment in accordance with the Transmission Provider’s or Transportation Provider's tariff or other applicable tariff; (d) prices of goods and services or other economic considerations; and (e) the breakdown of Facility equipment or components that is attributed to normal wear and tear.

 "Forced Outage" shall mean any interruption in the delivery of a portion or all of the Scheduled Energy to the Delivery Point that is not the result of planned maintenance pursuant to Section 3.4(g), an event of Force Majeure or a breach by Buyer under this Agreement.